Good Earth Farm | ![]() |

 For a Jack O'Lantern we offer Howden (OG), the

 classic New England variety.
-Since then, we have tried Cargo PMR, Bellatrix and
+We have tried Cargo PMR, Bellatrix, and Jack

-Jack Straw.
-This year we are going back to Howden, a beautiful variety from
+Straw.
+This year we are going back to Howden, a beautiful variety from organic

-organic seeds.
-Howden is a deep orange pumpkin in the 18-to-26-pound range with
+seeds.
+Howden is a deep orange pumpkin in the 18-to-26-pound range with dark

 Mini Pumpkins